Disorders of the Thyroid

 Specialists from the Thyroid Nodule Program answer frequently asked questions about thyroid nodules and goiters.

 Your parathyroid glands make parathyroid hormone (PTH).
-Primary hyperparathyroidism is when one or more of the parathyroid glands makes too much PTH.
-This can lead to bone tissue loss, high blood levels of calcium, and kidney stones.
-This condition is more common in women than in men.
+Primary hyperparathyroidism happens when one or more of the parathyroid glands makes too much PTH.
+This can lead to bone tissue loss, high levels of calcium in your blood, and kidney stones.
+This condition is more common in females than in males.
 Sometimes primary hyperparathyroidism is part of a hereditary condition that involves tumors in many parts of the body.

-PTH keeps blood calcium levels from going too low.
-It does this by releasing calcium from bones and reabsorbing calcium from the kidney.
-The hormone also conserves calcium that would be given off by the kidneys.
-And it increases how much calcium is absorbed from food.
+PTH keeps the levels of calcium in your blood from going too low.
+It does this by releasing calcium from bones and reabsorbing calcium from the kidneys.
+And PTH increases how much calcium is absorbed from food.
 Too much PTH causes too much calcium to be released from bone.
 And the level of calcium in your blood rises.

 In some cases, no cause can be found.
-Some known causes include non-cancer (benign) tumors on the parathyroid glands, or enlargement of the glands.
+Some known causes include benign tumors on the parathyroid glands, or enlargement of the glands.
+When a tumor is benign, that means it's not cancer.
 When there is a benign tumor in a parathyroid gland, it is called a parathyroid adenoma.
 When more than one gland becomes enlarged, it is called parathyroid hyperplasia.
-Both of these conditions are noncancer.
-In rare cases, it can be caused by a tumor that is cancer or a cyst that is noncancer.
+Both of these conditions are not cancer.
+In rare cases, it can be caused by a tumor that is cancer or a cyst that is not cancer.

 Each person may experience symptoms differently.
 Symptoms of too much calcium in the blood may include: